guluarte/ffmpeg-docker/README.md

 ### Installing

 1. Clone the repository
-2. Install the dependencies with `npm install`
+2. Install the dependencies with `npm ci`
 3. Create a `.env` file in the root directory and add the following environment variables:
     - `SENTRY_DNS`
     - `REPLICATE_API_TOKEN`